Fapulous

 That question followed me everywhere.
 I'd be in the middle of a workout, wondering if I'd sabotaged my strength.
 On dates with my girlfriend, guilt would creep in and kill my confidence.
 During group projects, I'd zone out, stuck in my own head about whether I could've had a clearer mind.

-I started believing crazy things—that I needed to preserve the energy of my body.
-Looking back, it sounds ridiculous, but at the time, these myths felt like scientific facts.
+I started believing things like semen retention and energy preservation.
+Looking back, it sounds ridiculous, but at the time, these felt like science.
 My relationship also fell apart.
 I couldn't be present with my girlfriend because the worry of weakness was always there, making me distant and anxious.

 By 2018, the depression diagnosis made everything click into place.
 For years, the fear of weakness became habits.
 Knowing the actual science doesn't let go of the fear.

 Then in 2023, my job saved me.
-As an AI marketer, I kept seeing how AI always gave feedback without judging and transformed my app users' lives.
-It reminded me of the days with my psychiatrist, when he'd give quick feedback after I felt terrible, making me feel much better!
-The difference is that therapists aren't always available; your AI companion is.
+I was building a journal app that listened and gave feedback.
+And that reminded me of the days with my psychiatrist, when he'd give quick feedback on spot!
+The difference is that therapists aren't always available, but a journal is always there.

-So I experimented with this feedback loop on myself by mimicking an AI companion before I built one.
-For three months, every single time after masturbating, I'd search and think out loud what my body was actually doing.
+So I experimented this feedback loop by mimicking what my journal app did.
+For three months, every single time after masturbating, I quickly jotted down and thought about what my mind and body were feeling.
 Session by session, something incredible happened.
-I felt my energy come back gradually.
-I didn't pay attention to masturbation that much.
+I felt my energy was back gradually.
+I didn't care about masturbation that much, as if I had forgotten it.
 The tiredness and brain fog are completely gone.
-I killed the enemy I'd fought against for years!
+I killed the enemy I've fought against for years!

 Ready to try a different approach?
 I'm here to help.